The Truth About Mozzarella Sticks: Healthy, Junk Food or In Between?

 There are a few healthy brands of mozzarella sticks that you can purchase.
 Some of the healthiest options include Annie’s Homegrown, 365 by Whole Foods Market, and Alexia.
 All of these brands use natural ingredients and are relatively low in calories.

-I compiled a table below to compare the nutrition fact of fresh mozzarella cheese and fried mozzarella stick.
+I compiled a table below to compare the nutritional facts of fresh mozzarella cheese (Kraft, in this case) and fried mozzarella sticks.

 I randomly selected 2 household brands of mozzarella sticks you can buy anywhere in the US market, and the nutrition data is obtained from the USDA FoodData Central.